monkey101/thebest/README.md

 ## Features

 - **View playlists by year** - Browse all playlists created in a specific year
+- **View playlists by author** - Browse all playlists filtered by author
 - **View available years** - See which years have playlists
 - **Full-text search** - Search for tracks using MongoDB's full-text search
+- **Expandable track lists** - Playlists display the first 10 tracks with a clickable link to show/hide remaining tracks
+- **Interactive track details** - Click on artist or album names to search for related tracks
+- **Spotify integration** - Direct links to search for tracks on Spotify
 - **Database-driven** - All data stored in MongoDB, read-only web interface
 - **Vercel deployment** - Easily deploy to Vercel with serverless functions